XueliangHan/xuelianghan.github.com/interest_technology.markdown

   * [Arduino](http://www.arduino.cc/): For anyone interested in creating interactive objects or environments.
   * [Lego Mindstorms](http://mindstorms.lego.com/): Create small, customizable and programmable robots.
 * [TED: Vijay Kumar: Robots that fly ... and cooperate](http://www.ted.com/talks/lang/en/vijay_kumar_robots_that_fly_and_cooperate.html) by Prof. [Vijay Kumar](http://www.seas.upenn.edu/~kumar)
+* Google's self driving car gathers 750 MB(megabytes) data per second, it is capturing every single thing that it sees moving - cars, trucks, birds, rooling balls, dropped cigarette butts, and fusing all that together to make its decision while driving.
+I'm curiosity about the operating system it used (real time system?), the storage system it used, the data network it used.

 * Technology Related:
   * [Solve For <X>](https://www.solveforx.com/): A forum to encourage and amplify technology-based moonshot thinking and collaboration.